leenslf/Text_Based_Screenshot_Renaming_Automation/README.md

 *GUI Application*: To make this tool more accessible to non-developers, a simple graphical interface will be developed for easy setup and monitoring.

 *Smarter Analysis*: Future versions will include more advanced image analysis features for better filename generation.

-*Other operating systems*: Future versions will cater to other operating systems.

 # Contributing
 Contributions to the Screenshot Organizer are welcome!
 Please read the CONTRIBUTING.md file for guidelines on how to submit issues, feature requests, and pull requests.